-Words by Safiya Zaloum
+Written by Safiya Zaloum

-Act as sensitively and kindly as if you were talking to a friend, and this will make the patient/family member feel more at ease in your presence.
+Put yourself in the other person’s position and imagine how you would want a healthcare professional to communicate the news to you.
+Try to behave as sensitively and kindly as if you were talking to a friend, and this will make the patient/family member feel more at ease in your presence.

 Make sure you offer support – not just from yourself but from other services.
 You could offer counselling, or for them to talk to another member of the team.
-Try not to leave the breaking bad news MMI station just having broken bad news with no potential follow up or ongoing support for the person.
+Try not to leave the station having just broken the bad news with no potential follow-up or ongoing support offered to the person.